 We have segregated the public organisations questions from the GS 4 papers of 2013-2020.
 There are two sets:

 - Theoretical Questions

 - Case Studies.

-Candidates can find both the sets under each year one after another.
+Candidates can find both sets under each year one after another.
 Public organisations being a broad topic in GS 4 has both theoretical and case studies-bound questions revolving around this topic.
-You can get complete trend analysis of general studies 4 in our GS Paper 4 Strategy, Structure and Syllabus page.
+You can get a complete trend analysis of general studies 4 in our GS Paper 4 Strategy, Structure and Syllabus page.

 Emotional Intelligence Questions (Year-Wise)

 - What are the main components of emotional intelligence (EI)?
 Can they be learned?
 Discuss.

 - “Emotional Intelligence is the ability to make your emotions work for you instead of against you”.
 Do you agree with this view?
 Discuss.